 Additionally, Mr. Razavi initiated the investigation and discovery of a major nation-wide vehicle airbag defect resulting in the filing of a subsequent class action against the world’s largest automobile manufacturers, in which he was selected to the class action discovery committee.

 Mr. Razavi graduated from Indiana University with a B.S. in International Business and Business Economics.
 He received his J.D. from the University of Cincinnati College of Law and was a Merit Scholarship recipient.

-- Elected Board Member for the Palm Beach County Justice Association, 2015-present
+- Elected Board Member for the Palm Beach County Justice Association, 2015-2019

 - Co-Chair for the Palm Beach County Bar Association’s Annual Bench Bar Conference, 2016, 2017